SDG12 - Responsible Consumption and Production

 But over the past 150 years, food has become … not food.

-We’ve started eating substances constructed from novel molecules and using processes never previously encountered in our evolutionary history, substances that can’t really even be called ‘food.’
+We’ve started eating substances constructed from novel molecules and using processes never previously encountered in our evolutionary history, substances that can’t even be called ‘food.’

 Our calories increasingly come from modified starches, from invert sugars, hydrolyzed protein isolates, and seed oils that have been refined, bleached, deodorized, hydrogenated – and interesterified.
 And these calories have been assembled into concoctions using other molecules that our senses have never been exposed to either: synthetic emulsifiers, low-calorie sweeteners, stabilizing gums, humectants, flavor compounds, dyes, color stabilizers, carbonating agents and bulking – and anti-bulking – agents.